yuganshgarg01/Objective-Test_Manager/README.md

 ## 📖 Overview

-QuizApp is a complete online examination system designed for university faculty.
+ Objective Test Manager is a complete online examination system designed for university faculty.
 It handles everything from question upload and student invitations to real-time result tracking and automated scorecard delivery — all without a single line of server-side code.

 Drop four files on any Apache or HTML server, open `index.html`, and your quiz is live in minutes.